microsoft/FluidFramework/packages/dds/tree/README.md

 ## Architecture

-This section covers the internal structure the Tree DDS.
+This section covers the internal structure of the Tree DDS.
 In this section the user of this package is called "the application".
 "The application" is full of "application code", meaning code which can be specific to particular schema and use-cases.
-This typically means the client side "business logic" or "view" part of some graphical web application, but it could also something headless like a service.
+This typically means the client side "business logic" or "view" part of some graphical web application, but it could also mean something headless like a service.

 ### Ownership and Lifetimes

 TODO: add a diagram for this section.

-`tree` is a DDS, and therefore is stores its persisted data in a Fluid Container, and is also owned by that same container.
+`tree` is a DDS, and therefore it stores its persisted data in a Fluid Container, and is also owned by that same container.
 When nothing in that container references the DDS anymore, it may get garbage collected by the Fluid GC.

-The tree DDS itself, or more specifically [`shared-tree-core`](./src/shared-tree-core/README.md) is composed of a collection of indexes (just like a database) which contribute data which gets persisted as part of the summary in the container.
+The tree DDS itself, or more specifically [`shared-tree-core`](./src/shared-tree-core/README.md) is composed of a collection of indexes (just like a database) which contribute data which get persisted as part of the summary in the container.
 `shared-tree-core` owns these databases, and is responsible for populating them from summaries and updating them when summarizing.

-TODO: When support for multiple branches is added, do we want to have indexes for each branch, and if so, maybe their ownership should move to a branch specific structure (like checkout?).
+TODO: When support for multiple branches is added, do we want to have indexes for each branch, and if so, maybe their ownership should move to a branch-specific structure (like checkout?).

 When applications want access to the `tree`'s data, they do so through a [`checkout`](./src/checkout/README.md) which abstracts the indexes into nice application facing APIs.
 Checkouts may also have state from the application, including:

 -   [`view-schema`](./src/schema-view/README.md)
 -   adapters for out-of-schema data
--   request or hints for what subsets of the tree in memory
+-   request or hints for what subsets of the tree to keep in memory
 -   pending transactions
 -   registrations for application callbacks / events.